perkinsml/disaster_response_pipeline/README.md

 ├── dr_utils
 |   └── custom_functions.py              # Custom functions used by  classification model
 |
+├── app
+│   ├── run.py                           # Flask file that runs the app
+│   └── templates
+│       ├── master.html                  # Main page of web app
+│       └── go.html                      # Classification results page of web app
+│
-└── requirements.txt                     # A list of required libraries and their versions
+├── requirements.txt                     # A list of required libraries and their versions
 |
 └── README.md
 </code></pre>